14 Types of Hawks in California

 White streaks on the back, underside, and wings highlight its black plumage.

-The Black Hawk, the last on this list of the types of hawks in California, feeds primarily on small mammals and fish, but it will sometimes take larger prey such as deer or sheep.
+The Black Hawk, the last on this list of California hawk types, feeds primarily on small mammals and fish, but it will sometimes take larger prey such as deer or sheep.

 The Common Black Hawk generally lives in open grasslands and woodland areas but is also found near water sources like lakes and rivers.

-They tend to make their nests in tall trees like elms or oaks and are known for their acrobatic flight displays with dives that reach incredible speeds as they hunt for food.
+They tend to make their nests in tall trees like elms or oaks and are known for their acrobatic flight displays, which include dives that reach incredible speeds as they hunt for food.

-These birds mate for life and usually return to the same nesting area yearly, where they are incredibly territorial in defense of their young while waiting to fledge.
+These birds mate for life and usually return to the same nesting area yearly.

 The Common Blackhawk population has drastically declined throughout much of Texas due to some factors.